Guide to LGBTQ+ friendly investing

 Despite the popularity of ETFs and mutual funds, there aren’t any investment vehicles explicitly focusing on the LGBTQ+ community.
 Instead, many asset managers consider broader ESG practices as the main criteria.

-State Street Global Advisors, for example, manages the SPDR SSGA Gender Diversity Index ETF (SHE), tracking an index of U.S. large-cap companies with a high proportion of women in executive roles.
-Some of the top holdings include Salesforce (CRM), Intel (INTC), McDonald’s (MCD), Bristol-Myers Squibb (BMY) and Netflix (NFLX).
+State Street Global Advisors, for example, manages the SPDR MSCI Gender Diversity ETF (SHE), tracking an index of U.S. large-cap companies with a high proportion of women in executive roles.
+Some of the top holdings include Microsoft, Amazon, Apple (AAPL) and Cisco Systems (CSCO).

 Other examples of popular ESG funds include:

 - Vanguard FTSE Social Index Fund Admiral (VFTAX)